Why Serena Williams Is the GOAT of Women's Tennis

 First-Class Sister Act

-1998 marked the first time the Williams sisters faced off as professionals.
+The first time the Williams sisters faced off as professionals was in 1998.
 At the Australian Open, Serena beat the sixth seed, Irina Spirlea, in the first round before losing to big sister Venus, 7-6, 6-1, in the second.

 Brilliant careers have seen both sisters ranked No. 1 in the world, but Serena holds an 18-12 head-to-head edge.

 She won her first pro singles title by beating Amelie Mauresmo in the 1999 Open Gaz de France in Paris.
 That same day, Venus won the IGA Superthrift Classic in Memphis, Tenn., making them the first sisters to win pro tourneys in the same week.